20+ Secrets Personal Organizers Would Never Tell You for Free

 Learn what other subtle organizing mistakes make your kitchen look sloppy.

 Always load the dishwasher in an organized way.
 So instead of throwing all the silverware into the utensil box, put the forks in one area, the spoons in another, and the knives in another, and then when you’re unloading you just grab all the spoons and put them in the drawer.

 Try these 40 kitchen organizing ideas that’ll save your sanity.

-Go into your closet today and hang everything backward on the rod
+Hang everything in your closet backward on the rod

 Once you wear something, hang it the normal way.
 A year from now, if you still have some things still hanging backward, you’re obviously not wearing them, so get rid of them.

 Here’s how to organize a small closet to maximize space.

 Switch to one type of hanger.
 It makes a huge difference.
 If you have varying kinds, they get caught on each other, they’re not the same height and you can’t see everything as well.
 I especially love the thin hangers that are covered in velvet.
 Because they’re super slim, you can fit more into your closet, and your clothes won’t slip off them.

 According to the pros, these are the surprising home organizing mistakes you’re probably making.